6 Key Networking 9 Meeting Takeaways on Change Communications

 Having a strong management training program helps, too, by making sure that the criteria for promotions to management is about more than just making the numbers; it’s also about recognizing employees who have management skills like communication, motivation, delegation, transparency and empathy.

-In Part 2 of Change is in the Air, we’ll set out the final 3 steps to ensuring successful change communications in an organization.
+In Part 2 of Change Communications Are in the Air, we’ll set out the final three steps to ensuring successful change communications in an organization.